NexusCore

 Core Example: Exchange Co-Processor

-The first co-processor implemented in NexusCore is the DEX, a high-performance perpetual futures exchange integrated directly into the Layer 1.
-The Nexus DEX Alpha began on 11/14/25.
+The first co-processor implemented in NexusCore will be the Exchange, a high-performance perpetual futures exchange integrated directly into the Layer 1.

 • Performance capabilities exceeding 100,000 orders per second